More forecasts: 30 day weather Toronto

 Of the three splitters, one just couldn't stand it (left).
 Those are located at my shack next to my chair.
 Back then, I used separate windings between primary and secondary.
 Now they all connect to a common ground plate

-I've ordered from Basic Copper a 25 pound (which gives 108 feet), 6 inches wide, 10 mil copper foil roll that I've used to bond every single radio equipments, including the utility entrance panel and the cold water line coming out from earth.
+I then ordered from Basic Copper a 25 pound (which gives 108 feet), 6 inches wide, 10 mil copper foil roll that I've used to bond every single radio equipments, including the utility entrance panel and the cold water line coming out from earth.
 Sections of the foil has been cut to make it narrow.
 I also used a second 5/8 inch - 10 foot galvanized steel rod bonded to the bulk plate using 1.5 inch wide cut copper foil.
 I've elected instead of simple static discharge blocks, maximum protection from DC blocked lightning arrestors.
 One can choose among the best between Polyphaser and ICE (now Morgan Systems).
 The ICE model was my prime choice as I liked their design and pricing.
 For good measure, I also added an ICE control line lightning arrestor.
 The only drawback about this device is that the in/out connection screws are located in an enclosed space, resulting in a mess of wire.
 They also sell a conductive compound to insure long term conductivity between two metallic objects.
 I've ordered aluminium/copper and copper/copper compounds for my needs.

 My bulkhead unique ground entrance with the four coax lines and controls line all connected through ICE DC blocking lightning arresters.
 The ground plate is a section of six inches wide copper foil.
 On the left side, it connects with the copper plated ground rod (not shown) after coming out from indoor trough one side of the window.
 On the right side, it re-enters to finally end at the upper storey shack ground plate via a narrow copper foil conductor cut without any joint directly from the wider one.